 Try substituting your own Rosemary Simple Syrup for plain simple syrup in Livin’ the Pie Life’s Rosemary Lemontini.
 You’ll savor the additional rosemary flavoring and you’ll get extra points for serving it with Heather’s adorable and aromatic lemon peel and fresh rosemary garnish idea.

 Lemon makes another appearance, this time in juice form.
-It’s combined with rosemary simple syrup, gin and champagne in Kaylchip’s beautiful Christmas Cocktail Recipe: Rosemary Pomegranate French 75.
+It’s combined with rosemary simple syrup, gin, and champagne in Kaylchip’s beautiful Christmas Cocktail Recipe: Rosemary Pomegranate French 75.
 Pomegranate and rosemary sprigs put a holiday spin on the classic French 75.
-Serve in these gorgeous Vintage-style copper stemmed champagne saucers!
+Serve in these gorgeous long-stemmed champagne saucers!